Resources and Support

 Requests for accommodations are submitted to the Office of Disability Services.
 This office is located in Fisher Hall, Room 204.
 You may contact the Disability Services staff via email at email@example.com or by phone at 570-372-4412.
 Documentation may also be sent by fax to 570-372-2778.
 All services are confidential.

 To obtain classroom, housing, or dining accommodations at Susquehanna University, you must submit a Request for Accommodations form to the Office of Disability Services (ODS) along with documentation from a qualified professional, preferably within the first two weeks of the semester.
 Once the documentation is reviewed, the director will meet with talk with you to determine appropriate accommodations.
-A “Letter of Agreement for Accommodations” will be issued for each class in which you require accommodations.
-Read more under the accommodations section.

 After receiving an email containing your “Letter of Accommodations” each semester, you will forward it to each of your professors.
 You will need to contact each instructor to arrange a convenient time to discuss your accommodations.